servactory/servactory.com/docs/featury/getting-started.md

 ---
-title: Getting started with Featury
+title: Getting Started with Featury
-description: Requirements, conventions, installation and example of basic preparation
+description: Guide to installing and configuring Featury
 prev: false
 next: false
 ---

-# Getting started with Featury
+# Getting Started with Featury

+## What is Featury?

+Featury is a library for managing feature flags in Ruby/Rails applications.
+It provides a convenient API for working with feature flags and their groups.

-## Conventions
+## Development Conventions

+Featury follows certain conventions to ensure code consistency:

-- All feature classes are subclasses of `Featury::Base` and are located in the `app/features` directory.
-It is common practice to create and inherit from `FeatureService::Base` class, which is a subclass of `Featury::Base`.
+- All feature classes must inherit from `Featury::Base` and be placed in the `app/features` directory
+- It is recommended to create a base class `ApplicationFeature::Base` that inherits from `Featury::Base`
+- Feature names should reflect their belonging to the process
-- Name features based on the process they relate to.
-Use nouns in names and try to equate them with model names whenever possible.
-For example, name the feature class `User::OnboardingFeature` instead of `User::OnboardFeature`.
+- Use nouns in feature names (e.g., `User::OnboardingFeature` instead of `User::OnboardFeature`)

-## Version support
+## Version Support

+Featury supports the following Ruby and Rails versions:

 | Ruby/Rails  | 8.0 | 7.2 | 7.1 | 7.0 | 6.1 | 6.0 | 5.2 | 5.1 | 5.0 |
 |-------------|---|---|---|---|---|---|---|---|---|